Zewo/Venice/README.md

     }
 }

-for item in subscription.uprint_headerates {
+for item in subscription.updates {
     print("\(item.domain): \(item.title)")
 }
 ```